ChampionAsh5357/Minecraft-Multlingual-Examples/README.md

 ### Supported Languages and Loaders

-Each language/loader combination will be considered a sub-project within the gradle environment.
+Each language/loader combination will be considered a subproject within the gradle environment.
 Each subproject is labeled as `<loader>/<loader>-<language>`.
 Language version is specified for non-Java projects as many versions of other JVM languages can compile to one Java language.

 ### License